+Before I even begin let me explain what an ARC is, the word ARC is actually an acronym that stands for advanced reader copy, they are also referred to as galleys or proofs.
+Publishers often give them to book reviewers and influencers before a book is officially published.
 The point of any ARC or galley, is to create buzz before the official launch of a book.
-Galleys are in essence a soft push for a book before going to mass publication.
+ARCs are in essence, a soft push for a book before going to mass publication.

-Reviews are the core of a legacy publisher’s marketing strategy.
-The idea being the more positive reviews a book has, the more popular it looks, and the more likely someone is to buy it.
-For years the mantra has always been: readers love what other readers love.
+Book reviews are the core of a legacy publisher’s marketing strategy.
+The idea being, the more positive reviews a book has, the more popular it looks, and the more likely someone is to buy it.
+For years the mantra has been: readers love what other readers love.

 One Very Important Issue You Must Address